Select 3 treatments from 7 options, from head massage to deluxe pedicure

 ADMIRE THE VIEW

 At the top, you can take a breather to enjoy the scenery and take photos.
 The summit has a partially concreted surface so you can walk around and appreciate the 360-degree views.

-SEE FLORA THAT YOU WON’T FIND ANYWHERE ELSE ON EARTH
+SEE FLORA THAT YOU WON’T FIND ANYWHERE ELSE

 Lion’s Head forms part of Table Mountain National Park, and hosts a stunning array of endemic flora.
 Keep an eye out for the silver trees, mainly growing on the bottom half of Lion’s Head.
 The silvery sheen that earned this plant its name comes from the tiny hairs that cover the leaves.
 This species is unique to the Cape Peninsula.
 Right on top of the summit you can see Peninsula Sandstone fynbos, an ecosystem which is only found there and at Cape Point.

 Flora around Lions Head is at its best during Spring.
 Image: @ilhaamsara